snwh/paper-gtk-theme/README.md

 Paper Theme
 ===========

-[Paper](http://snwh.org/paper/) is a modern GNOME desktop theme.
+[Paper](http://snwh.org/paper/) is a modern desktop theme suite.
 Its design is mostly flat with a minimal use of shadows for depth.

 ###Preamble